Sampoorna (TV series)

-Sampoorna is an Indian Hindi-language drama television series that aired from 8 September 2025 to 2 December 2025 on StarPlus.
+Sampoorna is an Indian Hindi-language drama television series that aired from 8 September 2025 to 9 December 2025 on StarPlus.
 Produced by Shree Venkatesh Films, it stars Sandipta Sen, Aham Sharma and Vishal Aditya Singh, marking the Hindi television debut of Sen and return of Sharma to television after a hiatus of six years.
-It is the Hindi remake of the Bengali web series Noshtoneer coincidentally starring Sen herself as the protagonist.
+It is the Hindi remake of the Bengali web series Noshtoneer starring Sen herself as the protagonist.
+As a planned finite series, the show completed its run on 9 December 2025 completing 85 episodes.

 Plot

-The series follows the life of a happily married businesswoman Mitti Kapoor Malhotra.
+The series revolves around the life of a happily married businesswoman Mitti Kapoor Malhotra.
 Her husband Dr. Aakash Malhotra, whom she married going against her family is the top heart surgeon of Chandigarh.
 Aakash is a man of high morals, respects women and helped Mitti establish her boutique business.
 The couple lives a happy life with their son, Chirag.
-However unbeknownst to everyone, Aakash secretly got into an affair with his intern Naina Singh, and left her after getting her impregnated after establishing a physical relationship with her and also gets her expelled from his hospital and using his position blacklists her from having a job at other hospitals too.
-Seeking justice, Naina attempts suicide by exposing Aakash as the reason behind her attempt however Mitti refuses to believe her.
-Now it's a rollercoaster ride for Mitti to uncover the dark face of her perfect husband while trying to prove his innocence with the investigating officer Inspector Satyendra Lohar.
+Soon Aakash helps Mitti reconcile with her family.
+However their happiness is short lived, when amidst the celebration of their seventh wedding anniversary, Aakash's former intern Naina Singh attempts suicide after accusing him of exploiting her for his sexual needs after having a brief extramarital affair and ghosting her after she got impregnated with his unwanted child and blacklisting her from job opportunities through the misuse of his position which leads to immediate arrest of Aakash.